Sam Roberts (radio personality): Personal life

+Sam Roberts attended Syracuse University from 2002 to 2006.

-In February 2017 Roberts' wife, Jess, gave birth to their son David, named after Sam’s uncle.
+In February 2017 Roberts' wife gave birth to their son named after Sam’s uncle.
 On the March 27, 2019 episode of Jim Norton & Sam Roberts, Roberts announced they were expecting a girl, who was born on May 16, 2019.

+On November 23, 2023, Roberts announced on his social media that his wife was pregnant with their third child.

 Professional career

 Radio career

 Roberts began his radio career in 2002 at WERW in Syracuse, NY.
 On June 13, 2005, he became an intern on the Opie and Anthony radio show on XM Satellite Radio, based in New York City.
 In 2006, he became the show's associate producer, followed by producer in January 2010.
 In April 2011, Roberts became the host of the pre and post Opie and Anthony radio show, and became the show's executive producer in February 2014.
+On July 3, 2014, the show, then broadcasting on SiriusXM satellite radio, ended after show co-host Anthony Cumia was fired for posting a series of "racially charged" tweets following an alleged off-air incident with a black woman on the street.
+Hughes and Norton then became hosts of Opie with Jim Norton, which aired until September 2016.
 From June 2015 to October 2016, Roberts hosted Sam Roberts' Show.

-In the fall of 2008, Roberts and East Side Dave started Special Delivery for Sirius XM; the show started as a pre-taped hour airing on Saturday nights, then became a weekly live show.
-In April 2010, Roberts became the host of an overnight Top 40 music show on SiriusXM Hits 1; the show lasted for four years.